acocac/ds4a-app/README.md

 ### Documentation
 A detailed step by step guide is under preparation.
 Meanwhile, the folder notebooks and report (see `notebooks` and `report`) contain jupyter notebook files of the EDA and modeling exercises and the final report delivered as part of this challenge.
+A live version of the App can be found here:

 ### Getting started
 Anaconda environment